flintlib/arb/doc/source/acb_dirichlet.rst

     With `a = 1`, this gives the ordinary Stieltjes constants for the Riemann zeta function.

-    This function uses an integral representation if `a = 1` to permit fast computation for extremely large *n*.
-    If `a \ne 1` (or *n* is moderate and the precision is high), it falls back to evaluating the Hurwitz zeta function of a power series and reading off the last coefficient.
-If `a \ne 1`, large *n* will be extremely slow.
+    This function uses an integral representation to permit fast computation for extremely large *n*.
+If *n* is moderate and the precision is high enough, it falls back to evaluating the Hurwitz zeta function of a power series and reading off the last coefficient.

-    Also note that for computing a range of values `\gamma_0(a), \ldots, \gamma_n(a)`, it is
+    Note that for computing a range of values `\gamma_0(a), \ldots, \gamma_n(a)`, it is
-    generally more efficient to evaluate the Hurwitz zeta function series expansion once at `s = 1` than to call this function repeatedly.
+    generally more efficient to evaluate the Hurwitz zeta function series expansion once at `s = 1` than to call this function repeatedly, unless *n* is extremely large (at least several hundred).

 Dirichlet character evaluation
 -------------------------------------------------------------------------------